-In a small saucepan, over low heat, melt the butter.
-Stir in the molasses and the vanilla, then remove from the heat, pour into a large bowl and cool to room temperature.
+In a small saucepan over low heat, melt the butter.
+Stir in the molasses and vanilla until well incorporated.
+Then remove from the heat, pour into a large bowl and cool to room temperature.

-Sift the flour, baking soda, spices and 1 cup of the sugar in a medium bowl.
+Sift the flour, baking soda, spices, salt and 1 cup of the sugar in a medium bowl.
 Stir in the chopped crystallized ginger.

 Lightly beat the egg in a small bowl and add to the cooled butter-molasses mixture.
 Fold the flour into the molasses mixture and combine well.
 Wrap the dough in plastic wrap and chill for 20 to 25 minutes.

-Put the remaining 1/4 cup of sugar in a shallow bowl and set aside.
-Take 2 tablespoons of the dough and roll it into a ball, then into the sugar.
+Put the remaining 1/4 cup sugar in a shallow bowl and set aside.
+Take 2 tablespoons of the dough and roll it into a ball, and then into the sugar.
+Place 6 cookies on each prepared baking sheet.
 Repeat with the rest of the dough.
-Bake until flat and just starting to dry out on the edges, about 10 to 14 minutes.
-Bake in batches of 8 on a baking sheet lined with a silicone baking mat or aluminum foil.
+Bake until flat and just starting to dry out on the edges, 10 to 14 minutes.
 Remove to a cooling rack.
 This can be done ahead, cooled and stored tightly covered.

-Cut the packaging from the ice cream pints and cut the ice cream into 1-inch thick rounds.
-Put 1 cookie face down on a 8-inch square of waxed paper and top with the ice cream, matching the diameter of the cookie as close as you can, trim if needed.
-Top with another cookie, face up and wrap the waxed paper around the stack, and then wrap tightly with a piece of plastic wrap.
+Cut the packaging from the ice cream pints and cut into thick rounds, 3 slices per pint.
+Put 1 cookie face down on a 8-inch square of waxed paper and top with the ice cream, matching the diameter of the cookie as close as you can; trim if needed.
+Top with another cookie, face up, wrap the waxed paper around the stack and then wrap tightly with a piece of plastic wrap.
 Repeat, placing the finished stackers into the freezer as they are completed.
-Let them freeze for 30 minutes and remove wrapping to serve.
+Let them freeze for 30 minutes.
+Remove the wrapping to serve.

 This recipe has been updated and may differ from what was originally published or broadcast.